Public Impact Fellowships

 Public Impact Fellowships highlight and support doctoral students whose current research has the potential for substantial impact in the public sphere.
 Ideal candidates will be involved in research designed to significantly improve or enrich the lives of Californians and/or national and global communities.

 All schools are eligible to nominate students to compete for a total of up to 15 fellowships.
-Each of three full awardees from any discipline will receive $10,000 and ten honorable mention awardees will receive $1,000.
-We are also very pleased to announce two new UCI/Stanley Behrens Public Impact Fellowships in the amount of $20,000.
-Applicants for this latter award are restricted to specific areas of research.
+Each of five full awardees from any discipline will receive $10,000/$20,000 and ten honorable mention awardees will receive $1,000.
+Public Impact Fellowships are intended to supplement, not replace, any funding students may already be receiving.

 For UC Irvine Public Impact Fellowships, nominees must, at minimum, meet the following criteria: